geoffswc/UCSF-DSOS-Python-SQL-Workshops/README.md

 # UCSF DSOS Python and SQL Workshop Series

+## Overview

-This is a collection of code and data resources used in Python and SQL workshops.
-The materials can be used for teaching foundational programming, data analysis, and AI techniques relevant to data science and archival research.
+This is a collection of code and data resources used in the UCSF Library "Document Analysis with Python, SQL, and AI" workshop series.
+The materials here can be used for teaching foundational programming, data analysis, and AI techniques relevant to data science, NLP, machine learning, text classification and sentiment analysis, and archival research.

+The series generally starts with foundational Python programming concepts and advances to more complex topics, including data analysis, document analysis, and artificial intelligence (AI)-based research.
+Throughout the workshops, we will dive into various data types—including numerical data, health data, text, and images/videos—and explore analysis techniques like regression, classification, and sentiment analysis.
+The end of the series will focus on text analysis, especially analyzing documents from the UCSF Industry Document Library.

+The focus of the series is to help participants build practical skills.
+Sessions will involve a lot of hands-on coding while keeping lectures and theory to a minimum.

+### Integrating AI tools and coding assistance into the workshop series

+Compared to past workshops we have offered, this series incorporates AI-assisted programming earlier on while still starting with the basics.
+Intro to Python Parts 1 and 2 and Intro to SQL will use AI sparingly.
+As the series progresses, we will dive into topics like web APIs, text analysis, natural language processing, machine learning, regression, document analysis, and AI system interaction, gradually incorporating more AI-driven techniques.

+Furthermore, in our previous workshop series, programming progressed from writing code by hand to downloading, reviewing, and modifying pre-prepared code.
+That process made sense as we shifted to more complex tasks, requiring less manual coding and more adjustments to existing code.
+Now, the emphasis is on using AI-powered systems to generate code rather than pre-written codebases.
+While this approach enables new developers to generate code more rapidly, it also highlights the importance of learning to review and test code.
+We will focus on building these skills alongside our use of AI.

 ---